Canadian Centre for Gender and Sexual Diversity explained

 The CCGSD, originally known as Jer's Vision, was founded by a six-member board in 2005.[2]
 Originally starting with a scholarship program, the organization grew to include a range of programs to address challenges related to bullying, homophobia, and transphobia in schools.
 [3] [4] [5]

-The Canadian Centre for Gender and Sexual Diversity works with schools to develop programs that engage students, staff, and the wider community to understand bullying, discrimination, homophobia and transphobia.
-This includes presentations, workshops, conferences, training, professional development, and other efforts to support youth initiatives and clubs.
-The organization works across Canada, especially in rural communities, and in the Northern United States.[5]
+The Canadian Centre for Gender and Sexual Diversity worked with schools to develop programs that engage students, staff, and the wider community to understand bullying, discrimination, homophobia and transphobia.
+This included presentations, workshops, conferences, training, professional development, and other efforts to support youth initiatives and clubs.

 In 2007, youth from Jer's Vision were inspired by David Shepherd and Travis Price to start the International Day of Pink.[7]
 The initiative supports youth actions to stop bullying in schools and communities.[8]
 [9] [10] In 2012, over 8 million people participated in the International Day of Pink.[11]